Devolved-AI/Swap/README.md

 forge test
 ```

-4. If all test pass, run the deploy script to deploy to the blockchain of your choosing.
+4. If all test pass, run the deploy script **from the AMM root directory** to deploy to the blockchain of your choosing.
 Please make sure you have an API key for the blockchain's explorer of your choice so it passes the verification part.

 ```
 forge script script/AMM.s.sol:DeployAMM --rpc-url [YOUR-BLOCKCHAIN-RPC-URL] --broadcast --verify -vvvv